The Truth About Princess Books

 “I’m sorry, Kamau.
 I didn’t know you liked princess books.
 I will start reading them to you.”

 As he went about his business, completely unaware of the effect his innocent question had on me, I mulled over it.
 Why, indeed, have I never read Kamau a princess book?
 When did I decide that certain books were read to boys and others to girls?
-I realised just how deep rooted this ridiculous distinction of mine was when I thought about the books I have read to Kui since I included reading in our bedtime routine.
+I realized just how deep-rooted this ridiculous distinction of mine was when I thought about the books I have read to Kui since I included reading in our bedtime routine.

 When I first made the decision to start reading to her, I reached out to Lisa.
 To borrow books from her collection.
 Forget the fact that Kamau has an impressive assortment of books.
 My first thought was that if I needed books to read to Kui, I would find them in Lisa’s house.
 I then thought of the few books I have borrowed from Kamau to read to Kui: The Little Lion Who Lost Her Roar.
 Penelope The Piglet.
 Never Treasure Island or Big Pig On A Dig.
 No. Books about dirt and digging, or jumping and building, or great adventures were not to be read to Kui.